 When you’re insurance shopping, a lot of new terms get thrown around.
 Historically you were expected to rely on your broker to translate this industry gibberish, but then we invented this thing called the internet.
-Which is how you ended up here, on this page, about the learn the answer to your biggest life insurance question: is term life insurance worth it?
+Which is how you ended up here, on this page, about to learn the answer to your biggest life insurance question: is term life insurance worth it?

 What exactly is term life insurance?

 Life insurance is a good idea if you're young and have a lot of financial obligations – i.e. kids, a mortgage, and other debt.
 Term life insurance is particularly worth it because it's the most affordable type of life insurance available that provides a tax-free lump sum of money for a financial safety net.